The Laboratory of Plasma Studies: Uncovering mysteries of high energy density plasma physics

 Undergraduate, M.Eng and Ph.D. students all run experiments using the lab’s two pulse-power machines, both instrumented with diagnostics, including x-ray, extreme ultraviolet and visible light diagnostics.
 Lasers are used to take images and make measurements.

 COBRA, the 1-million ampere pulsed-power machine, is two stories tall and so heavy it had to be constructed on solid bedrock.
-It is completely custom, so if something goes wrong, group members must sit down with their technicians and machinists to find a way to fix it by making a device or a tool or replacing a piece of hardware, sometimes in a matter of minutes.
+It is completely custom, so if something goes wrong, group members must sit down with their technicians and machinists to find a way to fix it sometimes by making a special-purpose tool or building a replacement piece of hardware, sometimes in a matter of minutes.

 Current is pushed through the machine at enormous rates, but for an incredibly short time.
 “We’re working on z-pinch experiments where a large z-directed current is driven to the extent that things don’t explode anymore—they start to explode and then they implode from the magnetic forces,” said Bruce Kusse, Professor of Applied and Engineering Physics.
 “That squeezing down produces the high energy density plasmas similar to inertial fusion plasmas and plasmas that make a lot of x-rays.”